colbyfayock/my-nextauth-twitter/README.md

-# Next.js Auth with NextAuth.js
+# Twitter API with NextAuth.js

-Learn how to create your own with [How to Authenticate Next.js Apps with Twitter & NextAuth.js](https://www.youtube.com/watch?v=Ns9xH-5v3Po)
+Learn how to create your own with [How to Make Twitter API Requests with NextAuth.js Session Tokens](https://www.youtube.com/watch?v=5wjuar9AU-0)

 ## More tutorials and walkthroughs
 * [Follow me on Twitter](https://twitter.com/colbyfayock)